|

 maintenance easier and produce higher quality water.
 It will

-e the chemical consumption.
+reduce the chemical consumption.
 Using an ozone generator

 helps reduce chlorine additions.
 However, how much chlorine

-is required will depend on the ozone output, how it is
+on the ozone output, how it is

 produced over time and bather activity.
 There is no set